-Entertaining friends is easy with this versatile server that's great for the deck, a patio or a sunroom.
+Entertaining friends is easy with this versatile rolling serving cart that's great for the deck, a patio or a sunroom.
+Build it yourself with the help of detailed video instructions and plans from Lowe's.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.